gnulug/zilch/README.md

 - I must thank [Evan Widlosky](http://evan.widloski.com/) for the idea and inspiration.

 [^defn-reproducible]: Acording to the [ACM][ACM-repr], reproducibility means the ability for _another_ user/system to get the _same_ result.
 "Sameness" can be evaluated at many different levels; Nix can guarantee that the initial source codes fed into the build toolchain are identical.
 Nix disables certain features, like datestamping, that are known to create non-reproducible builds.
 Often "same source" + "disabling known non-reproducible features" is enough to get a bitwise identical output from the build toolchain, but not always.

-In some package sets tested by [R13Y], more than 95% of the package builds compiled with Nix are bitwise identical.
+[^bitwise-reproducible]: In some package sets tested by [R13Y], more than 95% of the package builds compiled with Nix are bitwise identical.

 [^manifest]: `nix-env` and `nix profile` do manipulate `manifest.nix` or `manifest.json`, respectively.
 However, this is hidden from the user, and there is no documentation on how to share these between machines or users.
 They are also global-scope, not amenable to usage with direnvs.